vincentdephily/emlop/README.md

 ![Config demo](config.webp)

 Emlop reads default settings from `$HOME/.config/emlop.toml`.
-Set `$EMLOP_CONFIG` env var to change the file location, or set it to  `""` to disable config file.
+Set `$EMLOP_CONFIG` env var to change the file location, or set it to  `""` to disable.

 This [example file](emlop.toml) documents the format, and lists supported options.
 Command-line arguments take precedence over the config file.